dorjigee198/image-gallery/README.md

 - Make sure you have JavaScript enabled in your browser to experience the interactive features of the gallery.

 ## Credits
-- This project was created by [Dorji Wangchuk].
+- This project is created by [Dorji Wangchuk].